Chapter 4 Johan

 “Bravo, Gerty!”

 Johan was crouched on the ground.
 He turned back to look at Yan and Yvonne.
 On the lawn before him, his little sister, Gertrude, was showing him how to hula-hoop.
-Their reunion, some moments before, had been more natural than Johan had dared hope for.
-Gerty knew exactly who he was, and had run up to him on first sight, taking his hand and immediately showing him her rabbits.
+Their reunion had been more natural than Johan had dared hope.
+Gerty knew exactly who he was and had immediately run up to him, taking his hand to show him her rabbits.

 “From her perspective, she last saw you a few days ago,” explained Yan.
 “She went to sleep in the Previous Age and woke up here.”